-The SRJC Adult Education Department is located in a converted house at 705 Elliott Avenue.
+The SRJC Adult Education Program is located in a converted house at 705 Elliott Avenue.
 Hours of operation are Monday - Friday from 8:30 am - 5:30 pm.
 However, staff often works evenings and weekends to provide support to students and instructors as well as to coordinate outreach events.
-The department is staffed by a Director, Data and Accountability Manager, Administrative Assistant and three Outreach Specialists.
+The program is staffed by a Director, Administrative Assistant and three Outreach Specialists.